ConstantPark/DL_Compiler_and_Hardware/README.md

 # DL_Compiler_and_Hardware Study

 This is a repository of the study "DL Compiler and Hardware".
 The goal of this study is to understand the acceleration of nerual networks with DL Compiler.
-The topic of acceleration includes `On-Device AI`,`DL Compiler`, `TVM`, `ONNX` , `Compiler`, 'PIM/CIM', 'NPU'.
+The topic of acceleration includes `On-Device AI`,`DL Compiler`, `TVM`, `ONNX` , `Compiler`, `PIM/CIM`, `NPU`.
 Our study is based on recent papaers (Under recent two years).
 We discuss topics such as `HW architecture`, `SW acceleration`.

 ## Presentation with Video